Jony-07/Jony-07/README.md

 -->

-- 🌱 I’m currently learning English
+- 🌱 I'm looking for an internship

-- 👾 I'm want to learn React Js and Python
+- 👾 I'd like to learn React Js and Python

 ### <img src="https://media0.giphy.com/media/KtWBUkpyp5QRBlrLFd/giphy.gif" width="50">    A little more about me...